GoogleCloudPlatform/podcast/site/content/post/episode-12-google-cloud-spin-with-ray-and-bret/index.md

 [Mark](http://twitter.com/neurotic) interview
 [Ray Tsang](https://twitter.com/saturnism) and [Bret McGowen](https://twitter.com/bretmcg),
 two Developer Advocates for the
-Google Cloud Platform, about the Google Cloud Spin, a project demoing the capabilities of Google Cloud Platform.
+Google Cloud, about the Google Cloud Spin, a project demoing the capabilities of Google Cloud.
 <!--more-->

 ##### About Ray

-Ray is a Developer Advocate for the Google Cloud Platform.
+Ray is a Developer Advocate for the Google Cloud.
 Ray had extensive hands on cross-industry enterprise systems integration delivery and management experiences during his time at Accenture, managed full stack application development, DevOps, and ITOps.
 Ray specialized in middleware, big data, and PaaS products during his time at Red Hat